 According to statistics from the Federal Railroad Administration, Illinois and Missouri are among the most dangerous states in the nation in terms of railroad crossing accidents.
 They both placed in the top five of all states in number of deaths at highway-rail grade crossing accidents for 2011.
 Illinois suffered 19 fatalities, placing it behind only California in the category, and Missouri had 12 fatalities, the fifth highest number of deaths.

 A highway-rail grade crossing is an intersection where railroad tracks cross a roadway at the same grade or level.
-They are found on both public and private roads, and there are 250,000 or so such crossings in the nation.
+They are found on both public and private roads, and there are approximately 250,000 such crossings in the nation.
 At highway-rail grade crossings, railroad companies install the tracks and are responsible for maintaining them, the road surface around and between the rails, and the vegetation near the crossing.

 At public road crossings, governmental entities are responsible for maintaining the roadway leading up to the tracks from either direction.
 Private crossings are on roads not built for public transportation, such as those found on a farm, and are not maintained by any public authority.

 Accidents at highway-rail grade crossings account for the majority of all train-related deaths each year - estimated at 300 to 400 annually.

 Types of Warnings at Railroad Crossings

 Crossings are generally required to have some sort of warning, by regulation or industry standard.

 There are two kinds of crossing warnings: active and passive.
 Just what type of warning a crossing receives is governed by state and federal regulations, the Manual of Uniform Traffic Control Devices, industry standards, and contractual agreements.
 Active warning devices do precisely that: they actively and automatically warn motorists nearing a grade crossing that a train is approaching.
 They include:

 - Flashing lights and alarm sounds